donaldkimtai/donaldkimtai/README.md

 ## About

-Cloud-native engineer focused on building **secure, scalable, and production-grade systems** across AI, infrastructure, and automation.
+Cloud-native and security-focused software engineer building **secure, scalable, and production-grade systems** across AI, infrastructure, and automation.

-I work across:
-- Cloud & DevOps engineering
-- Security engineering (DevSecOps mindset)
-- AI-powered systems
-- IT automation & infrastructure tooling
+I design systems that solve real operational problems using modern engineering practices.

 ---